How to Install and Properly Tension Cameo™ Fence

 That’s your starting point.

-If you’re running long stretches, you may need to adjust from both ends.
+If you’re running long stretches, you may need to remove sage from both end/gate posts.

 Step 4: Apply the 1% Tension Rule